patrick-lefler/Block-Bootstrap-and-Extreme-Value-Theory/README.md

 # Block-Bootstrap-and-Extreme-Value-Theory

+The R Quarto visualization can be found here: https://patrick-lefler.github.io/Block-Bootstrap-and-Extreme-Value-Theory/

 This project contains the technical framework and narrative summary for "Coding the Tail: Implementing Block Bootstrap and EVT in R." It provides a practical demonstration of how to quantify tail risk in high-volatility assets (specifically Bitcoin) using advanced statistical methods that outperform standard Gaussian models.Article

 ### Summary